schmots1/ci_cd/README.md

 - Change both instances of the word "Sample" to "Edited"
 - Scroll to the bottom and click "Commit changes"
 ### 8. Rerun pipeline
 - Back in the Jenkins interface select "Run" to have the pipeline rerun.
+(Or wait 5 minutes for Jenkins to check for updates)
 - When the run finishes repeat step 6 to see the results.